sensu-plugins/documentation/development/create_a_release.md

 1. Create a gem with the new version  (Travis will do this for you upon a tag commit at some point)
 1. Push the gem to rubygems  (Travis will do this for you upon a tag commit at some point)

+### Notes

 Try to avoid merge commits when possible, you should always be rebasing `git pull --rebase` or however your workflow and tools reccomend you do this.

+In oder to build gems you will need the signing keys and in oder to push to Rubygems you will need to account creds